hickmanw/jupyterhub/docs/source/troubleshooting.md

 403 GET /hub/api/authorizations/cookie/jupyterhub-token-name/[secret] (@10.0.1.4) 4.14ms
 ```

-Check the logs of the single-user notebook server, which may have more detailed
+Check the logs of the single-user server, which may have more detailed
 information on the cause.

 #### Causes and resolutions